 The purpose of the cell phone has also shifted, from being a piece of technology, which was used for verbal communication, to a tool that is used for multimedia.

 The cell phone today is often called a mobile device and not a cell phone at all, because people use the cell phone for more, then just making phone calls.

 Surfing the web, checking emails, snapping photos, and updating our social media status.
 Are some of the use, we give to our cell phones, and not actually to place calls.

 It’s not just the technology of the cell phone that has changed over time, the physical design has also gone through a roller-coaster of changes.

 Original car phones and bag phones were as large as modern day computers and just as heavy.

-Mobile phones, particularly the smartphones that have become our inseparable companions today, are relatively new.
+The smartphones that have become our inseparable companions today are relatively new.